NVIDIA/aistore/docs/docker_main.md

 $ ./deploy_docker.sh -a=~/.aws/
 ```

-3. To deploy AIStore, refer to the deployment script in [`deploy/dev/docker`](/deploy/dev/docker/README.md).
+Building and running "containerized" AIStore is further documented at [`deploy/dev/docker`](/deploy/dev/docker/README.md).
-Please note that if you are running the service for the first time, the image build process will take some time; subsequent runs will use the cached images and be much faster.
+Please note: the image building process will take some time but only for the first time; subsequent runs will use already cached images.

 ## Helpful docker commands